-We hereby consent to the use in this Amendment No. 5 to the Registration Statement on Form F-1 of Sol-Gel Technologies Ltd. of our report dated March 30, 2017, except for the effects of the stock split discussed in Note 10(b) to the financial statements, as to which the date is January 19, 2018 relating to the financial statements, which appears in such Registration Statement.
+We hereby consent to the use in this Amendment No.3 to the Registration Statement on Form F-1 of Sol-Gel Technologies Ltd. of our report dated March 30, 2017 relating to the financial statements, which appears in such Registration Statement.
 We also consent to the reference to us under the heading "Experts" in such Registration Statement.

-Tel-Aviv, Israel January 30, 2018 /s/ Kesselman & Kesselman Certified Public Accountants (Isr.)
+Tel-Aviv, Israel December 29, 2017 /s/ Kesselman & Kesselman Certified Public Accountants (Isr.)
 A member firm of PricewaterhouseCoopers International Limited